 Signing up to an online class is a very easy thing to do nowadays.

 There are a lot of Online Course Providers offering a lot of Online Courses.
-The issue with all these courses and all the one click purchasing is that it is easy to sign up to the wrong class.
-This means wasting your time and your money.
+The issue with all these courses and all the one-click purchasing is that it is easy to sign up to the wrong class.
+This means wasting your time and money.

 And worse you may fall out of love with elearning or never give it the chance it deserves.

-Check out our top 10 tips infographic on how to always pick the right class and read the advice below to make sure you always choose the right class.
+Check out our top 10 tips infographic on how to always pick the right class.